All Products

 Performance comparison

 Redis Open-Source Edition instances use the same single-threading model as native Redis databases.
 In the single-threading model, each data node supports 80,000 to 100,000 QPS.
-Tair DRAM-based instances use the multi-threading model, which allows the I/O, worker, and auxiliary threads to process requests in parallel.
+Tair DRAM-based instances use a multi-threaded model, which allows the I/O, worker, and auxiliary threads to process requests in parallel.
 Each data node of a DRAM-based instance delivers performance that is approximately three times that delivered by each data node of a Redis Open-Source Edition instance.
 The following table describes the comparison between Redis Open-Source Edition instances and Tair DRAM-based instances of different architectures and their use cases.

 Architecture